evolutionplus/Docs/WhitePaper.md

 ### Founder of Evolution+

 Alex started programming at the age of 9 shortly after he began playing video games.
 He began to explore the idea of AI  at the age of 15.
-To date, he has 13 years of experience in software development for business systems.
+Today, he has 13 years of experience in software development for business systems.
 Over three years of experience in gamification.

 alexblack@evolution.plus<br>

-fb.com/alexblack.evolution
+## Sergey Kuznetsov

+### Digital Marketing Executive

+Sergey has more than 7 years of experience in digital marketing.
+He was engaged in marketing in Canada and Latvia, as well as has significant experience in SEO promotion.

+## Valentin Bese

+### Sales representative in Germany

+Valentin  started  his  carrer  in  the  IT  section  2013  after  serving  in  German  army.
+He appropriated  soft  skills  in  IT-Consulting  and  still  works  on  international  projects  in implementing software products in small and large companies.